 It is KCC’s policy that all students must pay in full or enroll in a payment plan within 24 hours of registration to avoid being dropped from your classes.

 There is a $30 non-refundable enrollment fee each semester for activating an account in the payment plan.

 Financial Aid Students

-The $30 non-refundable enrollment fee will not be assessed until your account with FACTS has been activated.
+The $30 non-refundable enrollment fee will not be assessed until your payment plan account has been activated.
 You will not be activated into a payment plan until after your financial aid transmits and only if your award does not pay your account balance in full.